Cheonyeoun/E-commerce-follow-along/README.md

 -  Set up server.js and App.js in the backend folder.

 - In db made Database.js which is responsible for connecting your backend to MongoDB using Mongoose.

+## Milesstone 4: User Management and File Uploads with Multer

+- **Created a User Model:** Defined user schema with required fields.
+- **Developed User Controllers:**
+  - `createUser`: Handles user registration and saves user data.
+  - `getUsers`: Retrieves all registered users.
+- **Set Up Multer for File Uploads:** Configured middleware to handle image uploads.
+- **Created Routes for User Management:**
+  - `POST /users`: Register a new user with profile image upload.
+  - `GET /users`: Fetch all users from the database.
+- **Updated Error Handling:** Improved error handling with `ErrorHandler` and `catchAsyncErrors`.
+- **Tested Endpoints:** Verified functionality using Postman.